mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-19"></a>
 [Back to top](#top)
 ## FL-19 -- Rep. Francis Rooney (R) -- [Wikipedia](https://en.wikipedia.org/wiki/FL-19)
-## Committees
-Francis Rooney is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019